topimg

 Religion has played a very important role in the history of the African American community.
 Traces of the early churches in South Bend can still be found.

 The Olivet A.M.E.
 (African Methodist Episcopal) Church was the pioneer church in this area.
 It was organized in 1873 at 310 W. Monroe Street.
-The Powell family was instrumental in organizing this first African American church in South Bend.
-Today, Olivet A.M.E. is located on the east side of South Bend at 719 North Notre Dame Avenue.
+The Powell family helped to organize the first African American church in South Bend.
+Today, Olivet A.M.E. is on the east side of South Bend at 719 North Notre Dame Avenue.

 Taylor’s A.M.E.
 Zion Church was organized in 1907.
-At that time it was the only Black church on the east side of South Bend.
+It was the only Black church on the east side of South Bend.
 Today, it is known as the First A.M.E.
-Zion Church and is located at 801 North Eddy Street.
+Zion Church at 801 North Eddy Street.

-Historical research proves that local African Americans have organized and built many churches to serve their needs.
-In addition to being a place to worship, churches have provided a place for social, cultural, educational and political activities.
+Historical research proves that local African Americans organized and built numerous churches to serve their needs.
+Besides being a place to worship, churches have provided a place for social, cultural, educational and political activities.

 African Americans in the Workplace

-Many early African Americans in the area were farmers and small businessmen.
+Many early African Americans in the area were farmers and small business owners.
 The 1875 map of South Bend shows the East and West Races along the St. Joseph River in South Bend.
-Many businesses were located here due to the need for water power.
+Various businesses were located here because of the need for water power.
 The 1883 South Bend City Directory lists several Black men employed by local industries and Black women listed as domestics.
 By World War I, more and more African Americans were coming to the South Bend area to work in the growing number of industries in the area.

-slide52_Wilson Brothers Shirt FactoryFactories such as Wilson Brothers Shirt Factory, Birdsell Manufacturing Company, Singer Sewing Machine Company and the F.P.
+Manufacturing workers in historical factory assembly line, early 20th century industrial revolution scene.Factories such as the Wilson Brothers Shirt Factory, Birdsell Manufacturing Company, Singer Sewing Machine Company and the F.P.
 Box Company began hiring Black workers.
-At one time, the Studebaker Corporation employed as many as 700 Black men and women, more than any other local company.
+At one time, the Studebaker Corporation employed 700 Black men and women, more than any other local company.
 The Oliver Chilled Plow Works also hired African Americans.

-During World War II, new jobs were created due to growing industrial production for the war effort.
+During World War II, new jobs were created because of growing industrial production for the war effort.
 The demand for workers was met by African Americans who moved to the South Bend area from southern states.
 Many African American professionals, such as doctors, dentists and lawyers, have lived in South Bend.
-Others have owned their own businesses, such as barber shops and hair salons, drug stores, funeral homes, restaurants, clothes cleaning establishments, groceries and hotels.
+Others have owned their own businesses, such as barbershops and hair salons, drug stores, funeral homes, restaurants, clothes cleaning establishments, groceries and hotels.
 The first African American doctors in the area were Dr. Hickman and Dr. Fears.

-At West Washington and Walnut Streets in downtown South Bend were the offices of: Dr. C.A.
+At the intersection of West Washington and Walnut Street in downtown South Bend were the offices of: Dr. C.A.
 Mott, Dr. V. Gibson, Dr. S. Vagner and Dr. F. Miller.
-Their offices no longer exist.
-Dr. Casell Mott made house calls and even after he retired, people sought him for medical advice.
+Their office no longer exists.
+Dr. Casell Mott made house calls, and even after he retired, people sought him for medical advice.
 Dr. R. Chamblee and Dr. B. Streets also had offices on West Washington Street.
-Dr. Milton A. Butts’ office was located in the same neighborhood at 118 North Walnut Street.
+Dr. Milton A. Butts’ office was in the same neighborhood at 118 North Walnut Street.
 Other doctors in the area were: Dr. W. Smith, Dr. H. Bell, Dr. G.P.
 Curtis, Dr. R. Love and his son, Dr. W. Love.

-Rev. James L. Perry established his first pharmacy at 3503 Westslide60_Rev James Perry and pharmacy Washington Avenue and moved to 704 West Western Avenue in 1960.
+Rev. James L. Perry established his first pharmacy at 3503 West Washington Avenue and moved to 704 West Western Avenue in 1960.
 Mr. Perry operated the only Black pharmacy in South Bend.

 African American lawyers in the area were: J.W.
 Thomas, Maurice D. Pompey, Zilford Carter, Charles Wills, J. Chester Allen Sr., his wife, Elizabeth Fletcher Allen, Nola Allen Griffin, Charles Crutchfield and J. Chester Allen, Jr. Elizabeth Fletcher Allen was the first female lawyer in St. Joseph County and the State of Indiana.
 Along with her husband, J. Chester Allen, she helped form the Allen & Allen Law Firm, one of the first husband-and-wife teams in the area.
 Many years later, the Allens’ son, J. Chester Allen, Jr., joined their law firm.

 Many African Americans in the area were barbers.
-Ben Powell and Otto Powell had a barber shop in Mishawaka as early as 1869 on the west side of Main Street.
+Ben Powell and Otto Powell had a barbershop in Mishawaka as early as 1869 on the west side of Main Street.
 John B. Lott, William Walker, James Jackson and others had barber shops in South Bend.
-One of these shops was described as having the entire upper floor with a bath and every modern convenience at that time.
+One of these shops was described as having the entire upper floor with a bath and every modern convenience.

 African American Milestones in Education